ImSebb/react-native-dynamic-icon/README.md

 $ yarn add react-native-dynamic-icon
 ```

-### Adjust `info.plist` for iOS
+### Adjust info.plist for iOS

-Copy the following to your `info.plist` and replace the Keys and string with the corresponding keys you wish to use and filenames of the App Icons.
+Copy the following to your `info.plist` and replace the keys and strings with the corresponding keys you wish to use and filenames of the App Icons.

 ```
 <key>CFBundleIcons</key>